EdenEast/nightfox.nvim/usage.md

 -- Groups use specs as the template source local groups = {
+  all = {
     -- The template path is parsed to [`syntax`, `string`].
 This is like calling into a lua table like:
     -- `spec.syntax.string`.
     String = { fg = "syntax.string" },

     -- By default nightfox links some groups together. `CursorColumn` is one of these groups.
 When overriding -- Make sure `link` is cleared to `""` so that the link will be removed.
     CursorColumn = { bg = "sel0", link = "" },

     -- Specs are used for the template.
 Specs have their palette's as a field that can be accessed IncSearch = { bg = "palette.cyan" },
+  },
 }

 require('nightfox').setup({ specs = specs, groups = groups })